 Day 9, 10, February 22 - 23, Saturday - Sunday: Travel to the Pacific coastline.
 Wildlife, and landscape photography at Lake Furenko Steller’s Sea Eagle, White-Tailed Eagle, Golden Eagle, Sika Deer, Red Tailed Fox, plus other sub-arctic species.
 Rausu (chartered boat) through pack ice, to the Steller’s Sea Eagle feeding ground.
 Sunset Notsuke-Hanto Peninsula.
 Two Nights Sea Side Hotel.
 Rooms western or Japanse style and have showers n bath; hot springs are communal male and female bath separately.
 Breakfast and dinner in the hotel lunch at a local restaurant.

-Day 11, February 24, Monday: AM Rausu The Steller's Sea Eagle and White Tailed Eagle Sunrise Photo Op in Pack-Ice.
-Hokkaido Winter Landscape photography while we are driving back to Kushiro for our return flight to Tokyo the next day.
-Farewell dinner with a toast on the town at Blain's favorite Izakaya and known throughout Japan.
-Overnight La Vista Kushirogawa Our Lodgings have communal hot springs/male and female bath separately.
+Day 11, February 24, Monday: AM Rausu The Steller's Sea Eagle and White-Tailed Eagle Sunrise Photo Op in Pack-Ice.
+Hokkaido Winter Landscape photography.
+Our last day full day of chasing the light, and that once in a lifetime sunset photo opportunity.
+Farewell dinner with a toast at the Sea Side Hotel.
+Welodgings have communal hot springs/male and female baths separately.
 Rooms have a shower and are western style.
-Breakfast will be in the Hotel, lunch at a local restaurant, dinner at a famous Japanse Izakaya and friends of Blains.
+Breakfast will be in the Hotel, lunch at a local restaurant; dinner will be at our hotel.

 Why Choose this Photography Tour/Workshop?